ruocwang/ruocwang.github.io/index.md

 ## About Me

-I am a 4th-year Ph.D. student at UCLA with Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/) and a Student Researcher at Google Research (Ads ML) working on LLMs hosted by Prof. [Inderjit S. Dhillon](https://scholar.google.com/citations?user=xBv5ZfkAAAAJ&hl=en), [Felix Yu](https://scholar.google.com/citations?user=lYvF6cUAAAAJ&hl=en) and [Si Si](https://scholar.google.com/citations?user=eAJfUeIAAAAJ&hl=en).
+I am a 4th-year Ph.D. student at UCLA with Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/) and a Student Researcher at Google Research (Ads ML) working on advancing the state of LLMs, hosted by Prof. [Inderjit S. Dhillon](https://scholar.google.com/citations?user=xBv5ZfkAAAAJ&hl=en), [Felix Yu](https://scholar.google.com/citations?user=lYvF6cUAAAAJ&hl=en) and [Si Si](https://scholar.google.com/citations?user=eAJfUeIAAAAJ&hl=en).

-My research area is Efficient and Automated Methods for Machine Learning (AIGC, AutoML, Dataset).
+I founded and am leading ARC - an AIGC Research Collaboration based off several labs to pursue targeted topics in Multimodal Language Agents.
+The goal is to leverage the power of LLMs to automatize and enhance content generation and task solving ability of foundation models.
+Our team involves ~10 determined researchers, including several Professors, PhDs and MS students.
+Prior to the era of LLM, I worked on AutoML and Dataset Compression.
 I was the recepient of the **[Outstanding Paper Award](https://iclr-conf.medium.com/announcing-iclr-2021-outstanding-paper-awards-9ae0514734ab)** at ICLR 2021.
 Besides research, I am also interested in venture capital and entrepreneurial opportunities.